 Meteors (often called “shooting stars”) are very common sights.
-Anyone who stares at a clear night sky will eventually see a brief trail of light left by a meteor.
-Meteors enter the upper atmosphere at speeds of around 15 km/s!
-The trails usually last for less than a second.
-Friction with the thin air at an altitude of about 100 km causes them to glow as they are heated and then destroyed.
+Anyone who stares at a clear night sky will eventually see these brief trails of light.
+Meteors are caused by meteorites entering the upper atmosphere at speeds of around 15 km/s!
+Meteor trails usually last for less than a second.
+Friction with the thin air at an altitude of about 100 km causes meteorites to glow as they are heated and then destroyed.

 Meteors can be seen at any time, but the best time to look for them is during periodic showers.
 Such showers appear around the same dates each year, when Earth passes through a stream of dust left behind by a passing comet.